Mute your mic in any app.

 Sure, most video apps have their own keyboard shortcuts, but they’re all different.
 Instead of trying to remember different shortcuts for each app, Mic Drop allows you to create a custom control that makes sense to you.

 “Can you hear me now?”
 Mic Drop clearly displays your microphone status in your menu bar, so you always know if your mic is on.
+There’s even a clickable, floating status window for users who want a more prominent visual indicator.

 Works with every app